Tire war: In other series

 Between 2002 and 2008, Bridgestone, Dunlop (until 2007), and Michelin were engaged in a fierce tire war in MotoGP.
+During this period, there are cases where a team would run with different tire brands for each rider, as in the case with Pons Racing in 2004 and Yamaha Factory Racing in 2008.
 For 2009, FIM switched to a sole tire supplier, initially Bridgestone.
 Michelin replaced Bridgestone in 2015, with Pirelli set to take over in 2027.

 As of 2021, the Japanese Super GT series features four tire manufacturers competing, although Michelin left the GT500 class following the 2023 season.
-Super GT plans to switch to a single tire manufacturer by 2027.
+Super GT will switch to a single tire manufacturer in 2027; later announced to be Bridgestone in GT500 class and Dunlop in GT300.
 The Nürburgring Langstrecken-Serie also features multiple tire manufacturers.
 American open-wheel car racing has also seen tire wars, typically between Firestone (currently the sole tire supplier in IndyCar Series) and Goodyear.